 Aches and pains can begin to plague those of us focused on our physical fitness.
 After all, we are putting additional stress on our joints and muscles when we lift weights or endure hard cardiovascular workouts.
 The ECS can help regulate our aches and pains from our workouts just like it does for other conditions we have no control over.

 This is as far as science has really gotten up until this point.
-One way or another, the benefits of CBD seem far reaching and very promising.
+One way or another, the potential benefits of CBD seem promising.
 If you add in the additional benefits of using a low-calorie, low-sugar MCT coconut derived oil, Sugar and Kush CBD is an all around healthy alternative.

 People are uncomfortable with vague answers.
 A vague answer makes people feel like they are being tricked or that the person or company they are looking into do not really know what they are talking about.
 Since this biological compound is still being researched by scientists and we are looking for more verified findings, it is hard to definitively explain the advantages of using CBD.
 Unfortunately, vagueness comes with the territory at this time.

-It seems as though the revitalization of consuming CBD for pain has triggered more research on the ECS and how cannabinoids interact with our organ systems rather than on just cannabidiol by itself.
+It seems as though the revitalization of the hemp plant has triggered more research on the ECS and how cannabinoids interact with our organ systems rather than on just cannabidiol by itself.
 If CBD is a key, then we need to understand the locks that it fits into.
 If our ECS is the system that helps bring us in line with our external environment, then it only makes sense for us to focus research on the ECS and as a consequence learn more about CBD.
 While we wait on more hard medically derived CBD facts, we must postulate from the research we do have access to and combine that with testimonials.

 With the euphoria that often comes with the THC found in marijuana, other harder drugs and alcohol use, it could be that many people associate feeling good with euphoria now.
 We have to acknowledge that it is not just imbibing drugs and alcohol though that trigger euphoria.
 If packing for a Caribbean vacation triggers some adrenaline that fills you with excited anticipation, or laughter increases your serotonin levels, both of those events produce euphoric feelings.
 But euphoria is not CBD’s thing.
 Conversely, many prescription drugs may numb you mentally, but not CBD.
 While it is far from a cure-all, working in conjunction with other medicines may help reduce side-effects of the drugs that have been over-saturating our opioid system.

-Cannabidiol may make it easier for you to find happiness because it kept you from getting too down in the dumps in the first place.
-We are all interested in living the life we want and this tiny molecule can help people.
-It could be telling your body that the axe like pain you feel in your knee or shoulder doesn’t actually have to be that intense.
+We are all interested in living the life we want and if this tiny molecule can help people, then we should be researching it more.
 To understand all of the CBD benefits, it may take looking at it from a bit of a different perspective.
 It is not about euphoria, it is about the seamless transition into balance with the world around us.
 People need to learn how to take full advantage of it through diligent research and published studies.

 So, I’ve said this before, CBD is about wellness.
 It’s not about getting high because a pure CBD does not get you high.
 It's not about immediate relief from severe chronic pain.
 It’s not about making you sleepy so you pass out for the entire night.
 By itself, it is insufficient at managing severe anxiety disorders either.
-I believe there is an advantage to using it to treat each of the conditions I just described.
 CBD is more like something you add to your daily routine as part of your daily regimen of vitamins.
 The idea is that your endocannabinoid system activates in your body after repeated exposure to CBD.

-Sugar and Kush CBD products are designed to optimize the effects of it by creating the healthiest products possible.
+Sugar and Kush CBD products are designed to be the healthiest products possible.
 We have put the highest quality and healthy products together with CBD to bring about a more productive life for people of all walks of life.
 For those of you following the keto diet, struggling with diabetes or seniors, you will find that Sugar and Kush CBD is right for you.
 S&K CBD tinctures, gummies and edibles are meant for everyone.